ludanik/CourseSnipe/README.md

 CourseSnipe
 ==================
-A CLI utility, written in Python, which allows you to monitor courses and enroll automatically.
+A CLI utility, written in Python, which allows you to monitor courses and enroll automatically through REM.

 ## Getting Started